Highly skilled migrants

 Additional benefits for highly skilled migrants:

-- Highly skilled migrants are exempt from language-learning requirements for immigrants, known in the Netherlands as Civic Integration;
+- Exempt from language-learning requirements for immigrants, known in the Netherlands as Civic Integration

-- Highly skilled migrants may be eligible for the 30% ruling.
-This reimbursement is a compensation for the extra costs that international employees can incur when moving to a new country for work;
+- May be eligible for the 30% ruling.
+This reimbursement is a compensation for the extra costs that international employees can incur when moving to a new country for work

 - Your employer will also apply for a residence permit for your family members.